Ecwid/ecwid-api-docs/includes/_store_profile.md

-orderCommentsEnabled | boolean | `true` if order comments feature is enabled, `false` otherwise orderCommentsCaption | string | Caption for order comments field in storefront orderCommentsRequired | boolean | `true` if order comments are required to be filled, `false` otherwise
+orderCommentsEnabled | boolean | `true` if order comments feature is enabled, `false` otherwise orderCommentsCaption | string | Caption for order comments field in storefront orderCommentsRequired | boolean | `true` if order comments are required to be filled, `false` otherwise hideOutOfStockProductsInStorefront | boolean | `true` if out of stock products are hidden in storefront, `false` otherwise.
+This setting is located in Ecwid Control Panel > Settings > General > Cart

 #### MailNotifications
 Field | Type | Description